 injected into the

-get and it calls the server which should return heroes.
+get and it calls the server which returns heroes.

 Process the response object

-response object does not hold our data in a form we can use directly.
+response object doesn't hold the data in a form the app can use directly.

-To make it useful in our application we must parse the response data into a JSON object
+You must parse the response data into a JSON object.